Noa-Patchornik/protfolio/.github/ISSUE_TEMPLATE/example-usage-submission.md

 ---

 ### 📢 **Want to Share More?**
-We’d love to feature your Portfolio in the [Example Usage](#) section! 🚀
+We’d love to feature your Portfolio in the [Example Usage](https://github.com/madhurimarawat/Portfolio-Templates/) section! 🚀

 ### 🛠 **Want to Contribute?**
-If you want to contribute icons/logos yourself, check out our [Contributing Guidelines](https://github.com/madhurimarawat/Portfolio-Templates/blob/main/CONTRIBUTING.md) and submit a pull request! 🎨🔧
+If you want to contribute themes/templates yourself, check out our [Contributing Guidelines](https://github.com/madhurimarawat/Portfolio-Templates/blob/main/CONTRIBUTING.md) and submit a pull request! 🎨🔧